 Students who purchase a Parking Permit will be issued a parking tag that authorizes the owner to park on campus.
-The parking tag is numbered and must be displayed as instructed in official parking and traffic regulations, which are issued when automobiles are registered.
+The parking tag is numbered and must be displayed as instructed in official parking and traffic regulations..

 Designated handicapped parking spaces are available.